Guri Alfi: Career

-In 2007, he appeared in Avi Nesher’s film The Secrets and in the TV series “Custody” by Irit Linor on Keshet's Channel 2 broadcasts.
+In 2007, he appeared in Avi Nesher’s film The Secrets and in the TV series Custody by Irit Linor on Keshet's Channel 2 broadcasts.
 That year he also hosted the AMI Awards ceremony on Channel 24 twice in a row.

-From January 2008, he hosted the docu-comic series “Laugh or Die”, which he also created and developed, exploring humor, and hosted the game show “The Truth Results”.
+From January 2008, he hosted the docu-comic series Laugh or Die, which he also created and developed, exploring humor, and hosted the game show The Truth Results.
 Both shows aired for one season on Channel 2, as part of the Reshet franchise.
-That year he also created along with Shahar Segal and Roi Bar Natan the comedy show “Schultz” which aired on Yes.
+That year he also created along with Shahar Segal and Roi Bar Natan the comedy show Schultz which aired on Yes.

-In July–September 2008, he hosted the light midday show “Ejection Program” on Galei Zahal.
-The show was co-hosted by Liyad Modrik, who edited “Laugh or Die”.
-In Spring 2009, Alfi and Einav Galili hosted the humorous midday show “Warm Relationship” on Galei Zahal.
-“Warm Relationship” returned to Galei Zahal for an additional season in June 2010, for the summer months, and once again in February 2012.
+In July–September 2008, he hosted the light midday show Ejection Program on Galei Zahal.
+The show was co-hosted by Liyad Modrik, who edited Laugh or Die.
+In Spring 2009, Alfi and Einav Galili hosted the humorous midday show Warm Relationship on Galei Zahal.
+Warm Relationship returned to Galei Zahal for an additional season in June 2010, for the summer months, and once again in February 2012.

-In 2009, on the 30th anniversary of the band “Gazoz”'s breakup, Alfi put on a tribute show to the band alongside Roy Bar Natan and Tali Orr, and the three performed with it for several years, including during a performance tour in the summer of 2011 called “In Honor of Summer” which also featured the band's founder, Danny Sanderson.
-In 2009 he played in the series “What a Bachelor Needs” which aired on Hot 3.
+In 2009, on the 30th anniversary of the band Gazozs breakup, Alfi put on a tribute show to the band alongside Roy Bar Natan and Tali Orr, and the three performed with it for several years, including during a performance tour in the summer of 2011 called In Honor of Summer which also featured the band's founder, Danny Sanderson.
+In 2009 he played in the series What a Bachelor Needs which aired on Hot 3.

-He wrote a humor column alongside Einav Galili in “Israel Sheshavta”, the weekend supplement of the Israel Hayom newspaper from when it was first published in November 2009 until February 2013.
+He wrote a humor column alongside Einav Galili in Israel Sheshavta, the weekend supplement of the Israel Hayom newspaper from when it was first published in November 2009 until February 2013.

-Alfi voiced Runt the pig in “Chicken Little”, Rami the mouse in “Ratatouille”, Beyonce in the internet comedy film “Movie Zero” and himself in “Celeb’s”.
-He served as narrator in the first season of “The Link” which dealt with internet culture on Channel 8 (2010) and in its second season in 2014 (as “The Link+”) on Educational TV.
+Alfi voiced Runt the pig in Chicken Little, Rami the mouse in Ratatouille, Beyonce in the internet comedy film Movie Zero and himself in Celeb’s.
+He served as narrator in the first season of The Link which dealt with internet culture on Channel 8 (2010) and in its second season in 2014 (as The Link+) on Educational TV.